ibbles/LearningUnrealEngine/Niagara.md

 (
 Easy in principle, but weird stuff with flickering and ribbons phasing in and out of reality always seems to happen for me.
 )

+Taking particle positions, drawing trail of geometry through those positions, creating a strip.

+There is an Initialize Ribbon module.

+### Light Renderer

+Uses the color of the particle.

 ### Materials